-After you get rid of the bees, the honey scent can linger indefinitely, attracting new bee colonies in search of a suitable home.
-To keep this from happening and get rid of the bees in the tree trunk permanently, the tree hollow can be filled a filler.
-If the hollow is large you may choose to fill the trunk partially with some crumpled newspaper, and next fill it the rest of the way with expanding foam.
-Trees may have more than one opening the bees can use (even if it's small or the bees have sealed it off with wax).
-Make sure to foam this area as well.
+After getting rid of the bees from a tree trunk, the honey scent can linger, attracting new bee colonies in search of a suitable home.
+To keep this from happening, the tree hollow can be filled a filler.
+If the hollow is large, the trunk can be filled partially with some crumpled newspaper, and next with expanding foam.
+Bees may have more than one opening even if it's small or the bees have sealed it off with wax.

-Bees in tree trunks should not necessarily be taken lightly, an associate I worked with for a short time while she was in law school, told me about how her grandfather was killed by bees that were living in a tree.
-At a young age he and his brother were driving with her grandfather on their way home (many years before she was born), when the tire got a flat; there vehicle swerved and hit a tree.
-From what she explained her grandfather got injured and didn't make it out of the car, the bees in the tree went into defense mode and from what I understand he was stung many times before the paramedics arrived.
+Bees in Trees may be Dangerous Bees in tree trunks should not necessarily be taken lightly, an associate I worked with for a short time, told me about how her grandfather was attacked by bees that were living in a tree.
+At a young age he and his brother were driving with her grandfather on their way home (many years before she was born), when the tire got a flat; the vehicle swerved and hit a tree.
+From what she explained her grandfather got injured and didn't make it out of the car, the bees in the tree went into defense mode and he was stung many times before the paramedics arrived.

-Additionally, caution should be taken when bees are removed alive by beekeeper or killed by an exterminator, when in public areas or where there are pedestrians crossing encase an individual is allergic or encase the bees are being exterminated and become aggressive.
-If you live in the US or Canada, call the toll free bee removal help line, we provide this help service for recurring bee problems.
+Caution should be taken when bees are removed alive by beekeeper or killed by an exterminator, when in public areas or where there are pedestrians crossing encase an individual is allergic or encase the bees are being exterminated and become aggressive.